Fed’s Kashkari: Jobs report shows why more rate hikes needed

 But Powell also cautioned that the Fed would likely elevate its key rate higher than it had projected in September — a sentiment Kashkari echoed Friday.

 Each quarter, the Fed issues economic and policy projections.
-In September, the central bank officials forecast that they would raise their short-term rate to about 4.6% by the end of 2023.
+In September, central bank officials forecast that they would raise their short-term rate to about 4.6% by the end of 2023.
 It is now in a range of 3.75% to 4%, its highest level in 14 years.

 “I had interest rates in September peaking at around 4.9% in the March-April (2023) kind of time frame,” Kashkari said in the interview.
 “Given what I know right now, I would expect to go higher than that.
 How much higher than that, I don’t know.”